-Some consider fighting fires to be a man's job, but as long ago as the bucket brigades of the 19th century, women have bravely played an important-if sometimes invisible-role in firefighting.
+While some may consider fighting fires to be a man's job, women have served as firefighters around the world during various times in history when the need arose due to war, illness, or other natural disasters.
+As long ago as the bucket brigades of the 19th Century, women have bravely played an important, if sometimes invisible role, in firefighting.

 With the passage of the Civil Rights Act of 1964, it became illegal for fire departments to prevent women from applying for jobs as firefighters.
-Women who answered the call have struggled!
-They have overcome ill-fitting equipment, derision from male colleagues and outcast status in the firehouse.
+Yet, women who answered the call still struggled!
+They had to overcome ill-fitting equipment, derision from male colleagues and outcast status in the firehouse.
 In spite of these issues, women have continued to make great strides in the profession since the days of the bucket brigades.

 1973 and 1974 marked the entry of three women into fire suppression roles on a paid basis.
 The first women we know of to be paid for fighting fires in an urban setting was Sandra Forcier, who was hired as a Public Safety Officer (a combination police officer and firefighter) in Winston-Salem, North Carolina, in July of 1973.
 The following March, Judith Livers was hired by the Arlington County Fire Department in Virginia and became the first woman career firefighter in the world.
 Both women served full careers with their departments and retired at the rank of battalion chief.
 The first female fire chief in the United States was also appointed in 1973, when Ruth Capello became Chief of the Butte Falls, Oregon, volunteer fire department.